bijoutrouvaille/fireward/readme.md

 # Fireward

-A successor to Firebase Bolt for writing Firestore rules.
-It also generates TypeScript typings.
-The idea is to be able to add automatic type validation to routes, both in the rules and on the (TypeScript) client.
+A language and compiler for writing Firestore security rules.
+The compiler also generates TypeScript interfaces.
+The main idea is to be able to add idiomatic type validation to routes, as if they had strict type-checking.
 It also has a couple of nice features to elegantly express rules for certain common situations.

 [![Mentioned in Awesome awesome-firebase](https://awesome.re/mentioned-badge-flat.svg)](https://github.com/jthegedus/awesome-firebase)